How to Manage Business Expenses Effectively

 Use one software for all of your invoicing and receipts.
 Doing this ensures that you have one place to reference when it comes time to understand profit and loss statements.
 It’s also a single source to reference and see how your expenses are broken up by month.
 You can then effectively plan for future months and cut costs.
 Most financial software systems these days have visual financial reports to showcase expenses by type.
 This is also a fantastic way to organize all of your receipts when it comes time to pay taxes.

 The last and most valuable tip: Rotate your credit card numbers every six months.

-Had I not rotated my credit card numbers I would be having a very different conversation with the vendor.
+Had I not rotated my credit card numbers, I would be having a very different conversation with the vendor.
 I would have been asking them for a refund and hoping they give it to me.
-Believe it or not, this happens for five times a month.
-And usually before March each year, I save each of my companies about $4000 from software products that are no longer needed but would’ve been automatically withdrawn from my accounts.
+Believe it or not, this happens four to five times each month!
+And usually, before March each year, I save each of my companies about $4000 from software products that are no longer needed but would’ve been automatically withdrawn from my accounts.